simonsobs/ocs/docs/agents/fake_data.rst

 ocs-config
 ``````````
-To configure the Fake Data Agent we need to add a FakeDAtaAgent block to our
+To configure the Fake Data Agent we need to add a FakeDataAgent block to our
 ocs configuration file.
 Here is an example configuration block using all of the
 available arguments::